Reference ROM Specification

 end

-note right of mcu: clear watchdog
+note right of caliptra: verify signatures

-note right of mcu: wait for reset
+note right of mcu: resets to Firmware Boot flow

 Firmware Boot Flow